genmla/nu-coding-challenge-12/README.md

 The user can perform the following in the command line applicaiton to create, read, update, and delete data from the company database:

-    View All Employees
+    View All Employees - allows the user to view all employees in the database with the employee id, name, title, salary, department, and manager indicated

-    View All Employees by Manager
+    View All Employees by Manager - allows the user to view all employees under a selected manager

-    View All Employees by Department
+    View All Employees by Department - allows the user to view all employees within a selected department

-    Add Employee
+    Add Employee - allows the user to add an employee to the database, specifying the id, first name, last name, role and manager

-    Update Employee Role
+    Update Employee Role - allows the user to update a role of an employee in the database

-    Update Employee Manager
+    Update Employee Manager - allows the user to update a manager of an employee in the database

-    Delete Employee
+    Delete Employee - allows the user to remove an employee in the database

-    View All Roles
+    View All Roles - allows the user to view all roles within the database

-    Add Role
-    Delete Role
+    Add Role - allows the user to add a role to the database

+    Delete Role - allows the user to remove a role from the database

-    View All Departments
+    View All Departments - allows the user to view all departments in the database
-    Add Department
-    Delete Department

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:
+    Add Department - allows the user to add a department to the database

+    Delete Department - allows the user to remove a department from the database

 [Video Demonstration](https://drive.google.com/file/d/18b2W2w2L6ac8MLZB3fiGFlIzU992SfpN/view)